MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/sidebandaudio/ns-sidebandaudio-_sidebandaudio_endpoint_descriptor.md

 ## -description

-The **SIDEBANDAUDIO_ENDPOINT_DESCRIPTOR** structure describes the characteristics of an Sideband audio Endpoint.
+The **SIDEBANDAUDIO_ENDPOINT_DESCRIPTOR** structure describes the characteristics of a Sideband audio Endpoint.
 Audio driver should query this information to build the KS filter representing this endpoint.

 ## -struct-fields